goostengine/goost-docs/development/general_principles.rst

 Note that we are unlikely (if ever) remove a feature just because it's used only by a few users at a given period of time, as long as a feature is relatively easy to maintain.
 Unlike in Godot, Goost does not impose engine binary size limits which result from having new features implemented.
-Since Goost's core development principles are customization and extensibility, engine's binary size is a bad reason to remove a particular feature in Goost.

-While we understand the frustration which may result from a lacking feature which was present in previous versions of Goost, we also hope that you understand the amount of work needed to maintain those features, especially when the work is done on a voluntary basis.

 Whether a particular feature is going to remain or be removed largely depends on user support and the number of contributors interested in development.